josephbeuysmum/Dertisch/README.md

 		...
 	}

 A `HeadChef`'s internal functionality is entirely concerned with initialization and dependency injection, whilst its public functionality is entirely concerned with granted access to its other facets.
-Keys are passed around internally in order to ensure that only facets of, say, a `HeadChef` can access its other facets.
+Keys are passed around internally in order to ensure that only facets of, say, a `HeadChef` can access both: its other facets; and also facets in its overlapping objects, in this case the `WaiterForHeadChef` object of a `Waiter` instance.

 	class SomeHeadChefForWaiter: HeadChefForWaiter {
 		private let headChef: HeadChef